 We have also examined compliance with the applicable clauses of the following:

-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 & Listing Agreements entered with the National Stock Exchange of India Limited and the BSE Limited.
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreements entered into by the Company with the BSE Limited and the National Stock Exchange of India Limited, Mumbai.